Download The First Estate Worksheets

 The Church’s Wealth

 The status held by the Church enabled it to acquire vast amounts of wealth.
 Roughly 10 percent of all land in France belonged to the Church plus it collected revenue of around 150 million livres each year, mainly from tenant rents and tithes.
-Tithes were a compulsory donation as it was considered as some sort of church tax paid by parishioners.
+Tithes were a compulsory donation considered as some sort of church tax paid by parishioners.
 The Church’s vast annual income continued to grow as it was exempt from state taxes.
 This exemption, however, had some problems.
-In the 17th and 18th centuries, they were faced with demanding government ministers that wanted the Church to contribute a greater share toward the running of the state.
+In the 17th and 18th centuries, the Church was faced with demanding government ministers that wanted it to contribute a greater share toward the running of the state.
 These demands translated into heightened tensions and fierce negotiations, especially in times of war when the government was raising funds for its military needs.
 As a compromise and appreciation, a voluntary gift called don gratuit was contributed by the Church leaders as payment that was to be made every five years.
 The First Estate was paying a don gratuit of between three and four million livres by the early 1700s, which were sizeable amounts in those times but still only around two percent of the Church’s total revenue.
 The don gratuit had effectively become a bribe, paid by the Church to retain its tax-exempt status.

-The Church’s considerable wealth often accumulated at the top in that most of the Church’s higher clergy – cardinals, archbishops and bishops – had gained significant levels of personal wealth from land rents, sinecures or simple graft, whereas the lower clergy was suffering and poor.
+The Church’s considerable wealth often accumulated at the top, in that most of the Church’s higher clergy – cardinals, archbishops and bishops – had gained significant levels of personal wealth from land rents, sinecures or simple graft, whereas the lower clergy was suffering and poor.
 These rich top clergymen lived an extravagant life full of opulence.
 This was different from those in the Second Estate.
 Noble titles granted as either gifts from the crown or purchased venally were given to around two-thirds of bishops and archbishops.

 Church dioceses spent large amounts of money building and maintaining huge cathedrals, such as Val-de-Grace and Notre Dame in Paris.
 These buildings were architectural marvels as they overshadowed cities and towns, symbolising the church’s dominance over French society.
 Military service was a must but they were exempted from this national obligation.
 The judicial system was also applied differently when it came to the clergymen in the First Estate.
 Those accused of serious offences would only be tried in ecclesiastical courts, which were different from civil courts used for ordinary citizens.